aztekmq/ibmmq_ml_based_tuning/README.md

-### IBM MQ Machine Learning Tuning
+### Introduction:

-This system works by splitting up tasks across different computers so that each one does a specific job.
+In large computer systems, it’s important to keep everything running smoothly.
+This often involves tracking how well the system is using its resources like CPU, memory, and disk space.
+To make this process more efficient, we can use machine learning to analyze the data collected from these systems and suggest ways to improve performance.
+In this setup, different parts of the system handle different jobs: one part collects the data, another part does the analysis, and a final part shows the results on a dashboard.
+Let's look at how each of these pieces works and how they fit together.

 ### 1. **Metrics Collector (Data Gatherer)**:
-   - **What it does**: Its job is to gather information from the computer it's on.
-It looks at things like how much CPU (processing power) is used, memory, disk space, and other system stats, then sends this info to another computer for analysis.
+   - **What it does**: The collector gathers important data from the computer (like CPU usage, memory, disk space, and system settings) and sends it to the analysis server.
-   - **Important Points**:
+   - **Things to Keep in Mind**:
-     - **Work fast**: Since this program is running on a computer that's being watched, it shouldn't use too many resources.
-It should work quickly and quietly.
+     - **Work Efficiently**: Since the collector is running on the same computer it’s watching, it should use as little processing power as possible.
+It can be set to check the system at regular intervals or run in the background.
-     - **Secure the data**: Make sure the data is sent safely using something like HTTPS, so no one can steal important information about the computer's settings.
+     - **Keep it Secure**: When sending the data to the analysis server, make sure it’s done safely so no one can steal sensitive information.
-     - **Be ready for problems**: If the computer that analyzes the data isn't available, the collector should try again later or save the error.
+     - **Handle Errors**: If the analysis server is unavailable, the collector should try again later or save the error to be looked at later.

 ### 2. **Analysis Server (Data Analyzer)**:
-   - **What it does**: This computer takes the collected information, runs it through a machine learning program (TensorFlow), and gives advice on how to improve performance.
+   - **What it does**: The analysis server takes the data from the collector, uses machine learning to study it, and then gives recommendations for improving performance.
-   - **Machine Learning (ML) Part**:
+   - **Machine Learning Part**:
-     - **Model**: It uses a pre-trained program (`server_health_model.h5`).
-Keep the program updated with new information so that it stays smart and gives good advice.
+     - **Model**: The server uses a pre-trained program (`server_health_model.h5`) to make predictions.
+Keep this program updated with new data so that it continues to work accurately.
-     - **Cleaning the data**: Before the program can look at the data, it needs to make sure it's clean and correct—like making sure there are no missing or wrong numbers.
+     - **Prepare the Data**: Before the analysis, the server checks the data to make sure there are no errors, missing numbers, or strange values.
    - **Database (SQLite3)**:
-     - **Storing results**: The server keeps track of all the analyses it does in a simple database.
-Over time, as more data gets added, it should be organized so it doesn’t slow down.
+     - **Store Results**: The server saves the analysis results in a simple database that helps keep track of all past analyses.
+As the data grows, the system should be organized to keep it fast.
-     - **Performance**: For small or medium tasks, this database works fine, but for bigger tasks, a more powerful database like PostgreSQL might be needed.
+     - **Performance**: For small to medium amounts of data, SQLite3 is fine.
+For larger systems, you might need to switch to a more powerful database, like PostgreSQL or MySQL.

 ### 3. **Web Console (User Dashboard)**:
-   - **What it does**: This is like the control panel where users can see charts that show the computer's health (CPU, memory, disk usage), start or stop the analysis, and look at past data.
+   - **What it does**: The web console is where users can see easy-to-read charts that show how well the system is running.
+They can also start or stop analyses and look at past results.
-   - **Setting it up**:
+   - **Setting it Up**:
-     - **Charts**: The dashboard shows easy-to-read charts that track how the system is doing over time and offers tips from the analysis server.
+     - **Charts**: The web console shows charts that track how the system is using its resources (like CPU, memory, and disk space) and displays recommendations from the analysis server.
-     - **Filters and Reports**: Users can focus on specific times or types of data, and download reports to keep.
+     - **Filters and Reports**: Users can focus on specific time periods or types of data, and download reports if needed.
-     - **Security**: Make sure only the right people can access this dashboard, since it shows important and private information.
+     - **Keep it Secure**: Make sure only authorized users can access the console since it contains sensitive information.

 ### 4. **General Improvements**:
-   - **Scaling Up**: If you need to monitor more than one computer, make sure the system can handle that by expanding the collector and analysis server.
+   - **Scaling Up**: If you need to monitor more computers, the system should be able to handle multiple collectors and expand the analysis server to work with more data.
-   - **Notifications**: Set up alerts that notify users by email or text message if the analysis finds big problems (like low disk space or high CPU usage).
+   - **Alerts and Notifications**: Set up alerts that notify users by email or text message if the analysis finds major issues, like low disk space or high CPU usage.
-   - **Monitoring the System**: Keep an eye on the health of both the collector and analysis server to make sure they don’t have problems themselves.
+   - **Monitor the System**: Make sure that both the collector and the analysis server are being monitored to catch any problems with the system itself.

-### Final Architecture Overview (How it all fits together):
+### Final Architecture Overview:

 ```plaintext
 +--------------------+            +---------------------+             +--------------------+